2014 National Tournament

 Science Olympiad is grateful to our sponsors and partners, who support the achievement of our Science Olympiad competitors by awarding fantastic prizes, cash scholarships and student and professional development opportunities.

-Winners of Scholarships, Awards and Prizes for Coaches and Students at the 2013 National Tournament (PDF)
+List of Scholarships, Awards and Prizes for the 2014 National Tournament (PDF) - With Prize Winners

 Lockheed Martin Spirit Awards - One Division B and one Division C team each year are honored with this award bestowed upon the team that best exempifies good sportsmanship, team collaboration and school spirit.
 Event supervisors will privately nominate teams based on their participation in each event, so be at your best at all times!
 You never know who's watching when you do a good deed, congratulate another team, or help a fellow competitor. ($2,000 per school)

-Lockheed Martin Coaching Excellence Awards Nomination Form for 2013 National-Bound Coaches (PDF) - One coach per team may fill out this form to win one of four (4) expenses-paid trips to the Science Olympiad Summer Institute in Phoenix, Arizona, July 15-19, 2013.
+Lockheed Martin Coaching Excellence Awards Nomination Form for 2014 National-Bound Coaches (PDF) - One coach per team may fill out this form to win one of four (4) expenses-paid trips to the Science Olympiad Summer Institute in Phoenix, Arizona, July 14-18, 2014.
 Bring the completed form to Registration at the National Tournament, or fill out a paper copy available at Registration in the Student Union (one form per team will be included in each Coaches Registration Box)

 Note: The Science Olympiad FAQ system will close at midnight roughly a week before the National Tournament, so be sure to ask any questions before that time.

 In 2009, Board Members Gerard Putz and Jim Woodland traveled to Tokyo, Japan, to present Science Olympiad concepts to Japanese education officials from the Ministry of Education (MEXT) and the Japan Science and Technology Agency (JST) at "Science Agora."
 A partnership between Science Olympiad and JST was born, founded on a shared passion for making science competition fun and exciting for all students.
-In 2013, JST will host its second annual Japan High School Science Championships (JHSSC), where the Grand Prize for the competition is a trip to visit the 2013 Science Olympiad National Tournament at Wright State University.
-As they did in 2012 at the University of Central Florida, Japanese students will meet their American peers and participate as unranked guests in selected Science Olympiad events.
+In 2014, JST hosted its third annual Japan High School Science Championships (JHSSC), where the Grand Prize for the competition is a trip to visit the 2014 Science Olympiad National Tournament at the University of Central Florida.
+As they did in 2013 and 2012, Japanese students will meet their American peers and participate as unranked guests in selected Science Olympiad events.
 Please welcome our friends from Mie Prefectural Ise Senior High School Japan in Orlando!